 Florida is vulnerable to hurricanes.
 Having your important papers (birth certificates, marriage certificates, social security card, insurance papers, that special card that your child made you) scanned and saved to the cloud or a USB that can be put in your “get out of town quickly” bag will help preserve these valuable documents, and provide a way for you to access them, even when not at home.

-Upright Scanners (at all library locations)
+Upright Scanners (available at all library locations)